God Of War Ragnarok: All Secrets & Easter Eggs

 Secret Ending Scene in God of War Ragnarok (Screenshot Grab: eXputer)

 The ending that you get after Kratos and Atreus separate is not actually the real ending.
-You actually have to go to Svartalfheim for Brok’s funeral in order to get the real ending.
-It puts a conclusion on Sindri’s character, and you get to hear one of the most emotional songs whilst saying your final goodbyes to Brok.
+You have to go to Svartalfheim for Brok’s funeral to get the real ending.
+It concludes Sindri’s character, and you hear one of the most emotional songs while saying your final goodbyes to Brok.

 hidden quest